jcs-elpa/isearch-project/README.md

 It simply searches `regexp` in each file accordingly to the project file tree.

-`isearch` gives a better visuality than `ag` does. `ag` is great but verbose for me to use because it gives you a whole list that matches even the matching line are in the exact same line.
+`isearch` gives a better visuality than `ag` does. `ag` is great but is verbose for me to use because it gives you a whole list that matches even the matching line are in the exact same line.

 *P.S.
 Inspired by [Visual Studio](https://visualstudio.microsoft.com/) `find and replace` preset behavior.*